awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 + Europe \(Paris\) Region
 + South America \(São Paulo\) Region

+## Landing zone not up to date error<a name="landing-zone-not-up-to-date"></a>

+If you have not updated your landing zone recently, you may receive an error when you try to regain access to AWS Control Tower\.
+You may see an error message similar to this one:

+`Unable to access Control Tower`

+**Your account has been inactive for too long\.
+Due to inactivity, you must update your landing zone for access to AWS Control Tower\.**

+However, your landing zone update may fail\.

+**Steps to take**

+Sign in to the management account of your organization, and sign in as root user\.
+Your IAM user must have AWS Control Tower administrator permissions and be part of the **AWSControlTowerAdmins** group\.
+Then try the update again\.

 ## New Account Provisioning Failed<a name="account-provisioning-failed"></a>

  If you encounter this issue, check for these common causes\.